Payum/Payum/src/Payum/Paypal/ProCheckout/Nvp/Resources/docs/get-it-started.md

 php composer.phar require "payum/paypal-pro-checkout-nvp:*@stable"
 ```

-Now you have all codes prepared and ready to be used.

-## Configuration
+## config.php

-First we have modify `config.php` a bit.
-We need to add payment factory and payment details storage.
+We have to only add a the payment factory.
+All the rest remain the same:

 ```php
 <?php